Codes and Frequencies

 The 1985 and 1990 Turkish censuses combined children-in-law and grandchildren into a single relationship category.
 We have distinguished between these two categories based on the observation that children-in-law are always ever-married while grandchildren are rarely married.
 Consequently, grandchildren do not receive spouse pointers in these samples.

 In polygamous unions (where the man is identified as polygamous), each female spouse identifies the husband's person number in SPLOC.
 The husband in polygamous unions points to the first female spouse that links to him, which will generally be the most proximate in the data.
-In samples in which only men are identified as polygamous (Cameroon 1976, Guinea 1983 and 1996, Egypt 1986-2006, Iraq 1997, Mali 1987 and 1998, Rwanda 1991, Sierra Leone 2004, South Africa 2001 and 2007, Togo 1970, and Uganda 2002), multiple women can link to a polygamous man as long as the women are in a marital union of some kind.
-The following samples identify polygamous marital status for both men and women, but examination of the data suggested that all persons categorized as "Spouse" should link to a polygamous head of household even if the spouse does not report a polygamous marital status: Togo 2010, Nepal 2011, and Sierra Leone 2015.
+In samples in which only men are identified as polygamous (Cameroon 1976, Côte d'Ivoire 1988, Guinea 1983 and 1996, Egypt 1986-2006, Iraq 1997, Mali 1987 and 1998, Rwanda 1991, Sierra Leone 2004, South Africa 2001 and 2007, Togo 1970, and Uganda 2002), multiple women can link to a polygamous man as long as the women are in a marital union of some kind.
+The following samples identify polygamous marital status for both men and women, but examination of the data suggested that all persons categorized as "Spouse" should link to a polygamous head of household even if the spouse does not report a polygamous marital status: Côte d'Ivoire 1998, Nepal 2011, Sierra Leone 2015, and Togo 2010.
 Finally, some samples do not identify polygamous unions, although polygamy was widely practiced.
 We allow multiple female spouses to link to heads in those samples: Bangladesh, Botswana, Ethiopia, Ghana 2000, Iran, Jordan, Kenya 1969, Malawi, Morocco, Mozambique, Nigeria 2006, 2007 and 2009, Palestine, Pakistan, South Africa 1996 and 2011, South Sudan, Sudan, Tanzania, Uganda 1991, and Zambia 2010.
 Polygamous unions not involving the head and spouse cannot be identified in these samples, but such unions are relatively rare.

 The implementation of the links depends to a degree on the relative positions of the persons within the household.
 For the basic rules (1 to 4) adjacent persons are linked first.
 In most samples the person order has meaning, but the power of the adjacency test varies across data sets.